angular/components/src/cdk-experimental/scrolling/virtual-scroll.md

 #### View recycling
 In order to improve performance `*cdkVirtualFor` saves the views it creates in a cache when they are no longer needed.
-This way the next time a new view is needed once can be recycled from the cache rather than being created from scratch.
+This way the next time a new view is needed one can be recycled from the cache rather than being created from scratch.
 The size of this cache can be adjusted using the `templateCacheSize` input.
-The cache size defaults to `20` and caching can be disabled by setting it to `0`.
+Caching can be disabled by setting it to `0`.

 ```html
 <cdk-virtual-scroll-viewport itemSize="50">